BigBang1112/minimal-xmlreader/README.md

 Minimal XmlReader is a simple, lightweight, and fast XML reader for .NET, mainly viable for NativeAOT.

-Official XmlReader will use at least up to 6MB of additional self-contained executable binary size.
-This library tries to reduce this size, while also reducing memory usage and improving performance, in case you don't want to do any extra fancy XML reading.
+**Official XmlReader uses at least up to 6MB of additional self-contained executable binary size!** This library tries to reduce this size, while also reducing memory usage and improving performance, in case you don't want to do any extra fancy XML reading or validating.

 **Beware this is still considered unstable** and on larger XML files this may be still less efficient than the official XmlReader.